commschamp/cc_tutorial/tutorials/tutorial11/README.md

 (usage of [tutorial11::input::AllMessages](include/tutorial11/input/AllMessages.h) and/or
 [tutorial11::options::DefaultOptions](include/tutorial11/options/DefaultOptions.h)).
-There is always a potential for uni-directional message to be added to the protocol in the future which will case the configurations to be different.
+There is always a potential for uni-directional message to be added to the protocol in the future which will cause the configurations to be different.

 Another important thing to understand is how the outgoing message is serialized.
 Due to the fact that the message interface class does **NOT** expose any polymorphic behavior, the